Skip to content

 Property tax assessments in Georgia are the responsibility of the County Board of Tax Assessors.
 The board must ensure that all taxable property in the county is assessed at its fair market value.
 In addition, they must ensure that fair market values are fairly and justly equalized.
 Property tax in Georgia is assessed annually, but the exact date differs according to the local area.
 Property taxes are due on December 20th of each year in some counties.
 However, the general rule is to pay taxes within 60 days of billing.
 Each jurisdiction has a unique way of assessing property.
 However, the standard process goes as follows:

-• Fair Market Valuation - The assessor determines the property's fair market value through physical assessment and considering factors such as location, comparable sales, size, and improvements.
+• Fair Market Valuation - The assessor determines the property's fair market value by examining it physically and considering factors such as location, comparable sales, size, and improvements.

 • Assessed Value Calculation - The assessor must determine the assessed value for tax calculations.
 The assessed or taxable value is 40% of the fair market value.

-• Assessment Notice -The assessor then sends a notice to the property owner showing the fair market value, assessed value, tax rates, exemptions, and the owed tax for the year.
+• Assessment Notice - The assessor then sends the property owner a notice showing the fair market value, assessed value, tax rates, exemptions, and tax owed for the year.

 • Appeal - The property owner may apply for an appeal if they disagree with the assessed value.
 Appealing involves sending a written appeal to the county board of assessors.